 A Basic Formula for Fermenting Vegetables

 Many people find that the hardest part of fermenting vegetables is getting started.
-Because we have spent decades in the mindset that organisms are bad and pasteurization is good, wrapping our head around the concept of fermentation in the first place is half the battle.
+Because we have spent decades in the mindset that bacteria are bad and pasteurization is good, wrapping our heads around the concept of fermentation in the first place is half the battle.

 At its very basic level, fermentation is controlled decomposition.
-Instead of allowing food to go straight to spoilage we introduce a preservation element such as salt, whey, or a starter culture.
-This directs food towards fermentation rather than rot.
+Instead of allowing food to go straight to spoilage we introduce a preservation element such as salt, whey, or a starter culture, which directs food towards fermentation rather than rot.

 The Basics of Fermented Vegetables

 Vegetable fermentation happens through an anaerobic system in which the naturally occurring lactobacilli of the food create lactic acid.
-This acid then preserves the food because what is known as “bad bacteria” cannot exist in an acidic environment.
+This acid then preserves and protects the food, because what is known as “bad bacteria” cannot exist in an acidic environment.

-With that in mind, these are the conditions you must create in order for your vegetables to lacto-ferment:
+With that in mind, these are the conditions that must be created in order for vegetables to lacto-ferment:

-If you understand the conditions necessary to produce lacto-fermentation, you can ferment any number of vegetables through two techniques: self-brine or added brine.
+Once the conditions necessary to produce lacto-fermentation are understood, any number of vegetables may be fermented through two techniques: self-brine or added brine.

 Self-brined Fermented Vegetables

 Vegetables that are fresh and have not been dried out can actually create their own brine when salt is introduced.
-The salt naturally draws the water out of vegetables, thereby creating a natural brine.
+Salt naturally draws the water out of vegetables, thereby creating a natural brine.

-The main thing to keep in mind when making a self-brined fermented vegetable is that the vegetables have to be shredded into very fine pieces.
-The increased surface area that is created by grating or very finely slicing vegetables allows the salt to penetrate the vegetable and draw out large amounts of liquid.
+The main thing to keep in mind when making a self-brined fermented vegetable is that the vegetables have to be shredded into fine pieces.
+The increased surface area created by grating or finely slicing vegetables allows the salt to penetrate the vegetable and draw out larger amounts of liquid.

 Added-brine Fermented Vegetables

 Not every vegetable shines when it is finely diced or shredded.
 Many vegetables, like cucumbers, cry out to be left whole or in larger chunks.
-That is where added brine comes in.
+In this case, added brine is a better method.

-You can take a vegetable like a cucumber, carrot, or zucchini and cut it into large chunks.
-If you simply added salt to these large pieces of vegetables there is no way they could produce enough liquid to keep them submerged underneath the brine.
+For a vegetable like cucumbers, carrots, or zucchini, cut into large chunks.
+Simply adding salt to these large pieces of vegetables would never produce enough liquid to submerge the vegetables underneath the brine.

-So you must create a separate salt brine that you can pour over these larger vegetable chunks in order to keep the anaerobic environment necessary for the lactic acid to proliferate.
+A separate salt brine must be created, one that you can pour over these larger vegetable chunks, in order to maintain the anaerobic environment necessary for the lactic acid to proliferate.

-A good rule of thumb for a brine is 3 tablespoons of sea salt to 1 quart of water.
-This brine can be used to cover any number of vegetables: cucumbers, peppers, tomato chunks, celery, carrots, garlic, onions, and just about anything else you are picking from the garden or buying from the market.
+A good rule of thumb for a brine is 1-3 tablespoons of sea salt to 1 quart of water.
+This brine can be used to cover any number of vegetables: cucumbers, peppers, tomato chunks, celery, carrots, garlic, onions, and just about anything else from the garden or market.

 This method is often preferred because the preparation of the vegetables tends to go a lot faster.
-Shredding vegetables can seem tedious when you can simply prepare a brine and pour it over quickly chopped vegetables.
+Shredding vegetables can seem tedious when one could simply prepare a brine and pour it over chopped vegetables.

-Which type of fermented vegetable you choose to make is entirely up to your personal taste.
+The method of preparing fermented vegetables is entirely a matter of personal taste.
 Even cabbage, which forms the ubiquitous sauerkraut, can be left in large wedges if preferred.